banzaicloud/koperator-docs/docs/benchmarks/_index.md

 1. Exec into this client and create the `perftest, perftest2, perftes3` topics.

-    For internal listeners exposed by a headless service (`KafkaCluster.spec.headlessServiceEnabled `set to `true`):
+    For internal listeners exposed by a headless service (`KafkaCluster.spec.headlessServiceEnabled` is set to `true`):

     ```bash